Frank1o3/Python-Proxy/INSTALL.md

       - **Using Docker**: To run the application in a Docker container, follow these steps: 1.
 Ensure Docker is installed and running on your system.
 2. Navigate to the project directory in your terminal.
 3. Build the Docker image (if you haven't already) by running:

       ````
-      bash docker build -t python-proxy -f "$(pwd)/DOCKERFILE" .
+        bash sudo docker build -t python-proxy .
         ```

-      bash docker run -d --restart unless-stopped --network host -e PROXY_IP="0.0.0.0" -e PROXY_PORT=8080 --name python-proxy python-proxy .
+        bash docker run -d --restart unless-stopped --network host --name python-proxy python-proxy

-                This command runs the container in detached mode
+        This command runs the container in detached mode without changing args
         ```
                 bash docker logs -f python-proxy

         This command will lets you see the docker image logs if you dont want to see the logs press ctrl + c to close or exit
         ```
       ````